The Key To Communicating Is Understanding What Is Being Said

 There’s no magical formula, or the need to start learning a variety of methods to phrase or code better, or to subscribe to rules such as using “I Statements.”

-So what we need is to become more mindful by having a better awareness of how messy communication can get.
 Be more thoughtful about sending messages so the other would understand.
 Also ask to verify if the receiver completely understands or not.

 Know Your Communication Mistakes

-We’re all guilty of sending messages which are confusing or incomplete, or we completely miss the drift, this when it comes to someone trying to tell us something.
+We’re all guilty of sending messages which are confusing or incomplete, or we completely miss the drift, when it comes to someone trying to tell us something.

 Choose Your Words And Actions Carefully

-Make sure that you tailor it to who the receiver is, this as much as we want our parents, kids, coworkers, partners, to just automatically know what our needs and feelings are.
-We think they should accurately interpret everything we say, but realize that they can’t.
+Make sure you tailor it to who the receiver is.
+We just can’t assume our parents, kids, coworkers, partners, to just automatically know what our needs and feelings are.

 Leave a Reply